leaguevine/fantasy-ultimate/README.md

 when prompted to create a super-user, choose whatever username and password you like.
 This will create a user account in Django's authentication system that you can use to access the administrative interface.

+Finally, run the South migrations to update the database to the latest schema:

+    ./manage.py migrate

 ### Test it out!

 At this point you should be able to test out your Django project.
 Switch to your virtualenv, and from the root of your project, run: